needle-tools/ar-simulation/Readme.md

 Please [open an issue](https://github.com/needle-tools/ar-simulation/issues/new/choose) and tell us about it!
 We want this to be as useful as possible to speed up your workflow.

 ### Need more tracked planes? ✈
-- drop SimulatedPlane prefab into the scene in Edit or Play Mode
+- drop the `SimulatedPlane` Prefab into the scene in Edit or Play Mode
 - move and adjust as necessary

 [Video: Custom Planes](https://youtu.be/I5LUYohV8oI)